 At CITES’ CoP-18, AZA executive vice president Craig Hoover criticized NGO campaigners and Parties for arguing that ‘adding more species to CITES’ appendices is something to celebrate’.
 Hoover also observed that at CoP-18, anti-zoo sentiment was stronger than at any of the previous eight CoPs that he had attended.

 The Association of Zoos and Aquariums did not take a position on the listing of giraffes in Appendix II at CITES’ CoP-18.
 However Hoover commented that while the giraffe population is declining ‘it appears to be driven by poaching rather than international trade’.
+(Note: IWMC maintains that an unnecessary appendix II listing mostly makes poaching more prevalent and profitable).
 Responding to that CoP’s decision to limit the exceptions for the export of live elephants from Botswana and Zimbabwe to countries outside Africa, Hoover said that this sets a ‘terrible precedent for applying restrictions on the movement of Appendix-II animals to other species’.
 AZA also expressed concerns about how CITES’ CoPs tend to focus on charismatic or high-profile animals to the detriment of ‘lesser-known species such as songbirds’.

 Dan Ashe, President and CEO, director of the U.S. Fish and Wildlife Service, former director of USFWS.
 Craig Hoover, Executive Vice President, former chief of the USFWS Division of International Conservation.